elusivecodes/FrostDateTime/README.md

 **Set Beat (Internet Swatch Time)**

-Set the internet swatch time beat in current timezone.
+Set the internet swatch time beat in current timeZone.

 - `beat` is a number representing the beat of the day (between *0* and *999*).